Codium-ai/pr-agent/docs/docs/tools/describe.md

 [pr_description]
 publish_labels = ...
 ...
 ```

-- The `pr_commands` lists commands that will be executed on every PR.
+- The `pr_commands` lists commands that will be executed automatically when a PR is opened.
 - The `[pr_description]` section contains the configurations for the `describe` tool you want to edit.